 There are a lot of great reasons to define your employer brand and make sure you’re getting it right.
 One of those reasons is attracting applicants, of course – a strong employer brand drives 50% more qualified applicants, according to LinkedIn.
 But it goes beyond that: your employer brand is also a tool for driving costs down.
 In fact, a strong employer brand can lead to a 50% decrease in cost per hire, and a 28% increase in retention.

-In the next part of this 3-part series, we’ll take a look at methods for understanding what your employer brand is today, what it could and should be, and how to articulate it in a meaningful way that connects with the right people – the candidates who have that disproportionate impact on your company’s bottom line.
-You know the ones we mean.
+To have an effective employer brand you must understand what your brand is today, what it could be and how to articulate it in a meaningful way that connects with the right people – the candidates who have an impact on your company’s bottom line.